Idered/Editr.js/README.md

 **items**
 Folder containing all your projects(can be configured).

+**index.html**
+Required file with basic html, used as default file when no files were added for html, css or js.

 **parsers**
 Put here your HTML, CSS, JS preprocessors.
 Contains LESS and CoffeeScript by default.